 That’s right.
 There’s no real requirement for carbohydrates to keep a dog healthy.
-But… carbs make us (and dogs) feel full.
+But carbs make us (and dogs) feel full.
 So we eat less food that has high calories.
-It’s a weight control measure.
+It can be a weight control measure.

 Commercial dog food manufacturers will add plenty of carbohydrates to their formulas for one reason: it’s cheap.
 Do they add too much?
 Sometimes, especially for a small dog like a Morkie.

 Just like us, dogs need vitamins and minerals to keep everything functioning.
-A good diet should supply all the vitamins and minerals your Morkie needs, without the need for supplements.
+A proper diet should supply all the vitamins and minerals your Morkie needs, without the need for supplements.

 Too many choices!

 It can be difficult to try to decide what’s the best way to feed your Morkie.
-And the more you read the more confusing it can get.
-In this special report, you’ll find a balanced view of all the options available and my personal recommendations.
-With this knowledge, you can decide what works best for your Morkie and for your lifestyle.
+And the more you read, the more confusing it can get.
+In this special report, you’ll find a balanced view of all the options available and my recommendations.
+With this knowledge, you can decide what works best for your Morkie and your lifestyle.

 Three Paths to Follow in Feeding Your Morkie